LeafyGlance/Pneumonia_Detection/README.md

-# Pneumonia_Detection
+# Special Project: Computer Aided Diagnosis for Pneumonia in Chest X-Rays
-This is a tool that can detect the presence of pneumonia in a chest x-ray.
-The program utilizes an ensemble of convolutional neural networks to handle the classification task.
+* Created a program that can detect if pneumonia is present in an uploaded image
+* Used random oversampling of minority class to handle data imbalance
+* Performed data augmentation
+* Utilized transfer learning on 5 networks (using weights from Imagenet)
+* Created ensemble network to handle classification task based on trained networks
+* Packaged into a portable executable file